lvyuemeng/scoop-cn/README.md

 Get-ChildItem -Path "$env:USERPROFILE\scoop\apps" -Recurse -Filter "install.json" | ForEach-Object { (Get-Content -Path $_.FullName -Raw) -replace '"bucket": "(main|extras|versions|nirsoft|sysinternals|php|nerd-fonts|nonportable|java|games)"', '"bucket": "spc"' | Set-Content -Path $_.FullName }
 ```

-The path `$env:USERPROFILE\scoop\apps` should be modified depended on your installation location, if you changed, change this one too; the name `spc` should be modified depended on your previous added bucket name too, if so, change this one too.

 - Check our modification:

 ```powershell